miiimooo/behat-tools/README.md

 The DavScreenshotFailureContext triggers on a failed stop in a Behat scenario and creates a screenshot in the configured screenshots folder.

-Often in CI systems all create containers and artifacts are destroyed at the end of a CI run.
+Often in CI systems all created containers and artifacts are destroyed at the end of a CI run.

 The DavScreenshotFailureContext uploads the screenshots to a WebDAV server.